John Muir High School: History

+On February 7th, students at John Muir High School staged a walkout alongside four other nearby high schools.

 College and Career Pathways (Linked Learning)

 Muir students participate in one of three "College and Career Pathways": Arts, Entertainment and Media; Engineering and Environmental Science; Business and Entrepreneurship.
 All three of these pathways have the distinction of being recognized as Linked Learning certified by ConnectEd.
 So far, only 37 schools and pathways in California have been recognized as Linked Learning certified.

-In the Arts, Entertainment and Media Pathway, students are trained from 9th to 12th grade in music, drama, film and video production, graphic design, photography, painting, sculpting, and other fine arts.
-During their high school career, students fine-tune their creative energy, master self-expression and hone their critical thinking and problem-solving in classes like graphic design, animation, and film/video production.
-They also have the opportunity to turn their natural gifts and artistic passions into real-world skills through career insight opportunities at local art centers and design firms that provide valuable behind-the-scenes job shadowing and hands-on training and internships.
+In the Arts, Entertainment, and Media Pathway, students are trained from 9th to 12th grade in music, drama, film and video production, graphic design, photography, painting, sculpting, and other fine arts.
+During their high school career, students fine-tune their creative energy, master self-expression, and hone their critical thinking and problem-solving in classes like graphic design, animation, and film/video production.
+They also have the opportunity to turn their natural gifts and artistic passions into real-world skills through career insight opportunities at local art centers and design firms that provide valuable behind-the-scenes job shadowing hands-on training and internships.

-In the Engineering and Environmental Science Pathway students learn to use the power of science and mathematics to improve the quality of life on earth.
+In the Engineering and Environmental Science Pathway, students learn to use the power of science and mathematics to improve the quality of life on earth.
 This 9th through 12th grade Pathway is affiliated with the National Academy Foundation's Academy of Engineering that features the Project Lead the Way pre-engineering curriculum.

-In the Business and Entrepreneurship program, this well-rounded curriculum includes business management, finance, accounting, marketing and entrepreneurship courses designed to strengthen leadership, problem-solving, organizational and management skills.
-Each course of study provides an in-depth analysis of business, financial and corporate trends and strategies in the marketplace.
-On campus clubs, student activities and group projects provide extensive, hands-on training in the business and financial system that governs our society.
+In the Business and Entrepreneurship program, this well-rounded curriculum includes business management, finance, accounting, marketing, and entrepreneurship courses designed to strengthen leadership, problem-solving, organizational and management skills.
+Each course of study provides an in-depth analysis of business, financial, and corporate trends and strategies in the marketplace.
+On-campus clubs, student activities, and group projects provide extensive, hands-on training in the business and financial system that governs our society.